 Alexis Katherine — "Make them look good!
 Write case studies, for example, that make them the hero and your brand the trusty (necessary) sidekick.
 Be part of THEIR story, instead of making them part of yours. "

 Ben T — "Be generous!
 Demonstrating expertise means showing it regularly.
 Share information and solve problems for people in your network for no other reason than to help.
 Go the extra mile in breaking down the what and the why of your recommendations."

 Arnout Hellemans — "Help others without expecting anything in return. "

 Lead Forensics — "1.
 Educate the audience.
 2. Have an opinion within the industry.
 3. Be transparent to build trust.
 4. Be accountable for what you have done.
 5. Be present in the conversation. "

 Kevin Gibbons — "Niche is key - one of the best pieces of advice I've had is to aim an inch wide and a mile deep.
 This really helps to demonstrate that you're a subject matter expert.
 It's good to have a breath of knowledge, but you can't know it all.
 I love the Socrates saying 'smart people learn from everything and everyone, average ones from experience, stupid ones have all the answers.'
 The right mindset will take you to the next level! "

 Matt Jackson — "The best 'tactic' is to look for situations where you can add value for people.
 Not being overbearing, being condescending or patronising, but genuinely where you can help, offer a constructive opinion.
 You have to earn the right to have your expertise trusted. "

 Do You Have Any Suggestions for Online Reputation Management?

 If so, please share them in the comments below.
 We also want to thank everyone that participated in the chat.
-We will be looking for your expert insights this week; SEMrushchat starts at 11 am ET/4 pm BST on Wednesday, September 4th.
+Join us each Wednesday for SEMrushchat at 11 am ET/4 pm BST.